mtyide/BETSoftware.Ecommerce/README.md

 Just make sure that both projects are launched at the same time.
 Use App to login or Api to test endpoints (Swagger API)
 Run Application: Right-click Solution -> Properties -> Startup Project -> Select Multiple Startup Projects option
 # BETSoftware.UnitTests
-The Unit Tests only serve to test BETSoftware.Domain (Services) and makes use of InMemoryDatabase (Inject) for storage
+The Unit Tests only serve to test BETSoftware.Domain (Services) and makes use of InMemoryDatabase for storage
 No need to test Handlers (CQRS) as most of the implementation lives within the repositories and services
 To test BETSoftware.Api endpoints please refer to Swagger API/UI or Postman
 # Requirements